Mariano Peralta

-Mariano Peralta Bauer (born 20 February 1998) is an Argentine professional footballer who plays as a forward for Unión de Santa Fe, on loan from San Lorenzo.
+Mariano Ezequiel Peralta Bauer (born 20 February 1998) is an Argentine professional footballer who plays as a winger for Super League club Borneo Samarinda.

 Professional career

 On 11 September 2018, Peralta Bauer signed his first professional contract with San Lorenzo.
 He made his professional debut with San Lorenzo in a 3-1 Argentine Primera División win over Aldosivi on 1 March 2020.
-On 15 February 2022, Peralta Bauer joined Unión de Santa Fe on a loan deal until the end of 2022 with a purchase option in June for US$700,000 and in December for US$900,000.
+On 15 February 2022, Peralta Bauer joined Unión on a loan deal until the end of 2022 with a purchase option in June for US$700,000 and in December for US$900,000.